Bridget Fithian, Sierra Foothill Conservancy — President

-Kay Ogden, Eastern Sierra Land Trust — Acting Co-President
+Kay Ogden, Eastern Sierra Land Trust — Vice President

 Kay was appointed to the position of Eastern Sierra Land Trust Executive Director in May 2013 after working as Associate Director for the Sierra Nevada Alliance.
 She brings great passion for the Eastern Sierra landscape and experience in project management, strategic planning, fundraising, building connections, and leading effective programs.
 Kay also has extensive creative experience: she spent 18 years operating her own design and marketing firm, and two years as a board member of the Mono County Arts Council.
 Kay is a participant in the Land Trust Alliance’s two-year Leadership program, and is a board member of the California Council of Land Trusts.
 She also enjoys gardening, canning fresh food grown in her garden, and hiking and cycling with her husband, Jeff Boone, and their rescued German Shepherd, Rush Creek.